-While the expectation is for economy travel, the table below sets out the maximum permitted classes of travel for flights.
+While the expectation is for economy travel, the table below sets out the conditions of travel for flights.
 It should be understood that approval of a higher class of travel will depend on the time of flights being taken and the activities being undertaken on arrival.